 Signals the end of an element in namespace mode.

 The name parameter contains the name of the element type, just as with the startElementNS() method, likewise the qname parameter.

 The Parser will call this method to report each chunk of character data.
 SAX parsers may return all contiguous character data in a single chunk, or they may split it into several chunks; however, all of the characters in any single event must come from the same external entity so that the Locator provides useful information.

-content may be a Unicode string or a byte string; the expat reader module produces always Unicode strings.
+content may be a string or bytes instance; the expat reader module always produces strings.